Portland is way too expensive. I will fight to lower costs and make life easier.

 issues

-Portlanders need the freedom to move to.
-A robust transportation system is vital for a healthy city and we need to invest stations, and MAX lines.
-Increase safety on bus and MAX lines.
-Read about Portland Streetcar’s success with their ambassador program here
+Portlanders deserve to get where they need to be, when they need to be there.
+A robust transportation system is vital for a healthy city and we need to invest in mass transit, cyclist, and pedestrian infrastructure.
+We can increase safety on bus and MAX lines through investments in programs like the successful Portland Streetcar Ambassador Program.

-For Profit, investor owned utilities are rapidly increasing the electric bills of Working Portlanders while the rise of Data Centers and Artificial Intelligence.
+For Profit, investor owned utilities are rapidly increasing the electric bills of Working Portlanders to subsidize the needs of Data Center and Artificial Intelligence’s power needs.
+We must create a Democratically Governed, Municipalized Power Grid that is transparent and accountable to ratepayers.

 Create a Renters’ Bill of Rights

-Be one of the first 250 donors to qualify us for the Small Donor Elections Program.
+Be one of our first 250 donors to qualify us for $50,000 in matching funds through the Small Donor Elections Program.

 I am a husband, a parent, and a Project Manager at Portland State University.
 I believe city government should prepare Portland for 2050 by investing in a strong social safety net while being a responsible steward of taxpayer dollars.